Sign Up

 Introduction

-Nurses caring for high-risk neonates are often challenged to maintain glucose homeostasis.
-Many Maternal-Child Nurses consider neonatal hypoglycemia a mild complication of the neonatal period, and they tend to underestimate the potential risks and outcomes associated with this condition.
+It is often the nurses caring for high-risk neonates who are tasked with maintaining glucose homeostasis.
 Both hyperglycemia and hypoglycemia are serious and are significant risks for many newborns.
-Because the neonatal brain is glucose-dependent, a lack of circulating glucose can cause neuronal damage.
-Insufficient glucose in the brain may result in seizures and brain damage, leading to long-term consequences such as developmental delay and learning disabilities.
+Because the neonatal brain is dependent on glucose to operate, a lack of circulating glucose can result in neurological damage.
+Deficient glucose in the brain can lead to seizures and brain damage, causing long-term consequences such as learning disabilities and developmental delays.
 The neonate with hypoglycemia may be asymptomatic or symptomatic.
 Those with symptomatic and recurrent hypoglycemia are more likely to have a poorer prognosis than those who are asymptomatic.

-Nurses working with infants, whether in the Mother-Baby Unit or the Neonatal Intensive Care Unit, must be knowledgeable, competent, and skilled in the identification and management of hyperglycemia and hypoglycemia of the newborn to prevent morbidity and mortality.
-Nurses need to understand the physiologic processes that regulate glucose production and utilization.
-An understanding of the nursing interventions which may be employed to prevent or manage glucose instability is also important.
-This module discusses definitions, pathophysiology, recognition, prevention, and nursing management of neonatal hypoglycemia and hyperglycemia in newborns.
-Hypoglycemia is addressed in two states – excessive glucose utilization and insufficient supply of glucose.
+Nurses working with infants, whether in the Mother-Baby Unit or the Neonatal Intensive Care Unit (NICU), must be knowledgeable, competent, and skilled in the identification and management of hyperglycemia and hypoglycemia of the newborn to prevent morbidity and mortality.
+Nurses have a responsibility to understand the physiological processes that regulate glucose production and utilization; in addition to understanding nursing interventions necessary to prevent or manage glucose instability.
+This course will be reviewing definitions, pathophysiology, recognition, prevention, and nursing management of neonatal hypoglycemia and hyperglycemia in newborns.
+Hypoglycemia is addressed in two states:

-Fetal glucose homeostasis predominately depends on the constant maternal supply of glucose.
-During the third trimester, the fetus prepares for extrauterine survival by increasing energy stores and developing metabolic processes for rapid glucose production and utilization.
-Key metabolic processes which influence glucose homeostasis are:
+Optimal fetal glucose levels predominately depend on the constant maternal supply (Nakrani & Wineland, 2023).
+During the third trimester of pregnancy, the fetus prepares for extrauterine survival by increasing energy stores and developing metabolic processes for rapid glucose production and consumption (Nakrani & Wineland, 2023).
+The key metabolic processes that influence optimal glucose levels are (Nakrani & Wineland, 2023):

 • Glycolysis – the conversion of glucose to lactate and pyruvate resulting in adenosine triphosphate (ATP) storage